balajeetm/balajeetm.github.io/_posts/2017-03-17-leftbrain-rightbrain.markdown

 * Creativity

 ### <u>The Left Brain</u><br>
-The left-side of the brain on the other hand is adept at tasks that involve logic, language, and analytical thinking.
-Anything that involves **conscious processing**.
+The left-side of the brain on the other hand, is adept at tasks that involve logic, language, and analytical thinking.
+Basically, it owns anything that involves **conscious processing**.
 The left-brain is better at:
 * Language
 * Logic
 * Critical thinking